Off-label Drug Use

 - Cancer treatment is always changing and improving.

 - Oncologists (cancer doctors) and their patients are often faced with problems that have few approved treatment options.
+This is especially true for less common types of cancer.

 - Oncologists and their patients may be more willing to try off-label drugs than other medical specialties.